randomouscrap98/contentapi/README.md

    for running in VS Code (`contentapi/content.db`)
 2. Start debugging the app.
 Use defaults for launch settings in VS Code.
    - Note that the included `appsettings.json` should be enough to get you going... most likely
-3. Navigate to wherever it tries to tell you the endpoint is and visit /status.
+3. Navigate to wherever it tries to tell you the endpoint is (probably localhost:someport) and visit /api/status.
 You should see some server information in json form.

-If you have issues, please let me know.
-Open a github issue if you like, I want this to be easily runnable.

 ### Publish to a server
 The most basic thing you can do is run `Deploy/publish.sh`.
 This will attempt to publish to OUR servers if you don't modify it.